manroygood/roy-goodman/content/courses/math222/matlabAssignments/SIR_computation.md

 \frac{\mathrm{d}}{\mathrm{d}t} I & = \beta S I - \gamma I
 \end{aligned}
 $$
 and can be plotted in a 2D $S$-$I$ phase diagram without loss of information.
-For a fixed set of parameters, draw a phase portrait with trajectories corresponding to different initial conditions.
+For a fixed set of parameters, draw a phase portrait with trajectories corresponding to different initial conditions.
 Observe how the course of the epidemic depends on the initial conditions.
 Draw trajectories for different values of $N$.
 For each simulation, identify the maximum value of $I$, and draw the point on the phase diagram.

 It is possible to determine analytically the value of $S$ for which the epidemic reaches its peak.
 Using $R_0$, we find  $S_{I \rm{\ is\ max}} = \frac{\gamma}{\beta}$.
 Plot these values on your phase diagram, and compare them to the points you obtained previously.
 Interpret the result.
 In particular, what happens when $S_0 \le \gamma/\beta$?